 There was kind of an interesting weird soft light in there, and I was so specific about the colour I wanted to achieve inside that space dock.
 I went round and round on it for a long time and then fought with the lab to print it correctly.

-The miniature was destroyed after Star Trek III was filmed, which meant a new one had to be built for the next movie.
+The miniature was destroyed after Star Trek III, which meant a new one had to be built for the next movie.

 Modelmaker Jeff Mann later told The Making of the Trek Films (1991) that rebuilding the model was a “major undertaking”.